This is Not a Soft Start

 Many of you may note that when you measure inrush current with a hard start in a place that it will show lower than when it is not in place.
 This is simply because a hard start shortens the time the motor remains in the locked rotor, not because it actually reduces the starting amps.

 There are also some concerns about the added torque that a hard start provides over such a short time period and the side effects of that “torque shock” to the internal components of the compressor as well as the connecting copper lines.

-Different methods of “soft starting” has been in use in large 3 phase motors for a long time.
+Different methods of “soft starting” have been in use in large 3 phase motors for a long time.
 The purpose is the start a motor more slowly and therefore reducing the current inrush.